mhartzel/vim_python3_ide_installer/README.md

 After installation you have:

-- A 256 color and UTF-8 capable terminal emulator urxvt.
-- Copy / paste between urxvt and other programs with ctrl + alt + c  and  ctrl + alt + v
 - Python3 syntax checking (every time you save).
 - Python3 syntax highlighting.
 - Python3 documentation for the keyword under cursor opens with leader + pw  ( \pw  NOTE second character must be pressed within 1 second ).